-- Place muffins in the oven and immediately reduce the heat to 350˚Bake 12-16 minutes or until a toothpick inserted into the center comes out clean.
+Place muffins in the oven and immediately reduce the heat to 375˚.
+Bake 12-18 minutes or until muffins are light golden brown and a toothpick inserted into the center comes out clean.
 Muffins will also spring back when lightly touched on the top when done.

 - Allow muffins to cool for 5 minutes then remove from pan to a cooling rack.

 See Café Tips above for more detailed instructions and tips.

 Every oven is different.
 Start checking the muffins at 12 minutes but they may take longer.
 Remove them when they are light golden brown and the muffins spring back when touched lightly on the top.
 In my oven, they are done at 12-14 minutes.
 Some readers have found they take longer, 16-20 minutes.